yoozzeek/actix-csrf-middleware/README.md

 cookie and synchronizer token patterns (with actix-session) out of the box.
 Flexible, easy to configure, and includes test coverage for common attacks and edge cases.

+**WARNING:** This crate has not been audited and may contain bugs and security flaws.
+This implementation is NOT ready for production use.

+## Overview

 - Store CSRF tokens as:
     - Stateless double submit cookie
     - Synchronizer token in persistent storage via `actix-session`